 Anyone with savings can consider an offset mortgage.
 It’s particularly beneficial for:

-People with fluctuating or irregular incomes (e.g., freelancers, contractors, or self-employed individuals).
+- People with fluctuating or irregular incomes, such as freelancers, contractors, or self-employed individuals, who may benefit from flexible monthly repayments.

-Those who receive large bonuses or have lump sums of savings.
+- Those who receive large bonuses or have lump sums of savings, using their savings element to offset the loan amount.

-Parents or families looking to help children with their mortgage costs.
+- Parents or families looking to help children with their mortgage costs by setting up a family offset mortgage.

 Eligibility Criteria for an Offset Mortgage

-Eligibility for an offset mortgage varies between lenders, but most follow similar requirements of most mortgage products.
-Here’s an overview of what will be considered.
+Eligibility for an offset mortgage varies between mortgage lenders, but most follow similar requirements to other mortgage products.
+Here’s an overview of what lenders require and what will be considered:

-Savings Account: The account used for offsetting is often required to be held with the same lender.
-It must be a personal account, not a limited company account, and some lenders may set a minimum balance, often as low as £100.
+- Savings Account: The offset savings account is often required to be held with the same lender.
+It must be a personal savings account or current account, not a limited company account, and some lenders may set a minimum balance, sometimes as low as £100.
+This linked savings account is key to reducing the amount of interest you pay.

-Deposit: Many lenders require a deposit of at least 20 or 25%.
-Lower deposit options may be available, but these may be limited to existing customers switching to an offset deal.
+- Deposit: Many lenders require a deposit of at least 20 or 25% of the property value.
+Lower deposit options may be available, but these tend to be for existing customers switching to an offset mortgage deal.

-Employment Type: Offset mortgages are available to both employed and self-employed applicants.
-Self-employed borrowers may need specialist advice but can qualify by providing proof of income.
-Some lenders also offer contractor-specific products.
+- Employment Type: Offset mortgages are available to both employed and self-employed individuals.
+Self-employed borrowers may need specialist advice but can qualify by providing proof of disposable income.
+Some lenders also offer contractor-specific offset mortgage products.

-Affordability: Borrowing is typically calculated as a multiple of your disposable income, often between 4 and 5 times.
-You can get an idea of what you may be able to borrow below.
+- Affordability: Borrowing is typically calculated as a multiple of your disposable income, often between 4 and 5 times.
+You can use this calculator below to estimate how much you might be able to borrow for a repayment mortgage based on what most lenders offer.

 Use this calculator to determine how much you could potentially borrow for a mortgage, based on the typical salary multiples used by most UK lenders.